johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 ### Testing the Apps

 We've now completed our requestor and responder, and can test them out.
 While I only reviewed the `'/get-customers'` message flow above, the code in this branch also implements the `'/add-customer'` message.
-Run the code now by following [these instructions](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/README.md#part-1-introduction-and-setup).
+Take a minute to run the code now by following [these simple instructions](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/README.md#running-the-code).
 Here's what it looks like.
 In this video loop, the Faye broker is running in the top pane, the `customerService` app is running in the middle pane, and the `customerApp` app is running in the lower pane (and if you're curious, this is running in the [tmux](https://github.com/tmux/tmux) virtual terminal; you can get my setup [here](https://github.com/johnbiundo/nest-nats-sample#pro-tip-use-tmux-optional) if you're interested).

 ![Native App Demo](./assets/faye-basic-demo2.gif 'Native App Demo')
 <figcaption><a name="faye-basic-demo"></a>Screen Capture: Native App Demo</figcaption>